fervidus/secure_linux_cis/README.md

 Please ensure PDK validation and unit tests pass.

-Ideally make sure litmus tests pass too, but we understand this will be out of reach for some.
+Ideally make sure litmus tests pass too, but we understand this will be out of scope for some.